 Cost Comparison

 Not only are there nutritional benefits to eating wild game, but there are also monetary benefits.
 Being able to harvest the animal and process the meat yourself can be much easier on your pocketbook.
-If you choose to have it processed by someone else, the prices across the state of Wyoming sit around $0.80/lb. to process on a full carcass to $1.00/lb. for a quartered carcass.
-Some processors use a flat fee of $185 for a full carcass elk (an extra $40 to the skin) and $105 for a deer (an extra $20 to the skin).
+If you choose to have it processed by someone else, the prices across the state of Wyoming will vary depending on the type of game and the processor.
 If you run out of freezer space, think about pressure-canning the leftovers and storing them in a dry area.

 Procuring Wild Game